 - Caran D’ache Pablo Colored Pencil Set of 18 – US Canada

 - Caran D’ache Pablo Colored Pencil Set of 80 – US UK Canada

 - Caran D’ache Pablo Colored Pencil Set of 120 US UK Canada

 Marco Raffine Colored Pencils

-The least expensive oil based colored pencil is the Marco Raffine line from Japan.
+The least expensive wax based colored pencil that performs like it’s oil based more expensive cousins are the Marco Raffine line from Japan.
 You can buy these from Amazon here.
 The full-color spectrum of 72 is available for under $25 on Amazon and usually less expensive on Ebay, we recommend this seller but it will take 4-6 weeks depending on how far you are from China.
 You can get Marco Raffine pencils quicker on Amazon.

 Marco Raffine 48 Amazon US UK Canada

 Marco Raffine 72 Amazon US UK Canada

 Other brands that are gorgeous but only sold in high-end fine art stores are these BruynzeelColored Pencils are uber soft and creamy, possibly too creamy if there is such a thing but I would test these at the nearest high-end fine arts store near you before you invest in a set of these.
 I have a few to fill in missing greens I wanted for Enchanted Forest.